Columbine High School massacre: 11:19 am: Shooting begins

-11:22 a.m.: Police response and West Entrance shootouts
+11:22 am: Police response and West Entrance shootouts

-At 11:22 a.m., a custodian called Deputy Neil Gardner, the assigned resource officer to Columbine, requested assistance in the senior parking lot on the school radio.
-The only paved route took him around the school to the east and south on Pierce Street, where at 11:23 a.m., he heard on his police radio that a female was down, and assumed she had been struck by a car.
-While exiting his patrol car in the senior lot at 11:24, he heard another call on the school radio, "Neil, there's a shooter in the school."
+At 11:22 am, a custodian called Deputy Neil Gardner, the assigned resource officer to Columbine, requested assistance in the senior parking lot on the school radio.
+The only paved route took him around the school to the east and south on Pierce Street, where at 11:23 am, he heard on his police radio that a female was down, and assumed she had been struck by a car.
+While exiting his patrol car in the senior lot, he heard another call on the school radio, "Neil, there's a shooter in the school."

 Harris, at the west entrance, immediately turned and fired ten shots from his carbine at Gardner, who was 60 yards away.
 As Harris reloaded his carbine, Gardner leaned over the top of his car and fired four rounds at Harris from his service pistol.
 Harris ducked back behind the building, and Gardner momentarily believed that he had hit him.
 Harris then reemerged and fired at least four more rounds at Gardner (which missed and struck two parked cars), before retreating into the building.
 No one was hit during the exchange of gunfire.
 (Note: Gardner was not wearing his prescription eyeglasses.)
 Gardner reported on his police radio, "Shots in the building.
 I need someone in the south lot with me."
-By this point, Harris had shot 47 times, and Klebold 5.
+By this point, Harris had shot 47 times, and Klebold five.
 The shooters then entered the school through the west entrance, moving along the main north hallway, throwing pipe bombs and shooting at anyone they encountered.
 Klebold shot Stephanie Munson in the ankle, but she was able to walk out of the school.
 The pair then shot out the windows to the east entrance of the school.
 After proceeding through the hall several times and shooting toward—and missing—any students they saw, they went toward the west entrance and turned into the library hallway.

-Deputies Paul Smoker and Paul Magor, motorcycle patrolmen for the Jefferson County Sheriff's Office, were writing a traffic ticket north of the school when the "female down" call came in at 11:23 a.m.
+Deputies Paul Smoker and Paul Magor, motorcycle patrolmen for the Jefferson County Sheriff's Office, were writing a traffic ticket north of the school when the "female down" call came in at 11:23 am.
 Taking the shortest route, they drove their motorcycles over grass between the athletic fields and headed toward the west entrance.
 When they saw Deputies Scott Taborsky, Rick Searle, and Kevin Walker following them in their patrol car, they abandoned their motorcycles for the safety of the car.
 The six deputies had begun to rescue two wounded students near the ball fields when another gunfight broke out at 11:26, as Harris returned to the double doors and again began shooting at Deputy Gardner, who returned fire.
 From the hilltop, Deputy Smoker fired three rounds from his pistol at Harris, who again retreated into the building.
 As before, no one was hit.